Clemapfel/Mousetrap.jl/docs/src/01_manual/10_app_distribution.md

 + How to install our app on a users machine

 !!! danger
-    This feature is not yet implemented.
+    These feature is not yet implemented, this section is incomplete.